 Installing and Configuring the FTP Server

-Installing FTP server software is easy.
+Want to install FTP server software?
+It’s easy.
 Just download and run the installer or install the package.
 Most configuration options deal with the security for users and transferring files.

 1. Setting up User Accounts and Permissions